KaiYan289/KaiYan289.github.io/index.md

 # Working Experiences

-I worked in **Microsoft Research Asia** mentored by <a href="https://www.microsoft.com/en-us/research/people/jiey/" title="Jie Yan">Dr. Jie Yan</a> and <a href="https://scholar.google.com/citations?user=MfJGmUUAAAAJ&hl=zh-CN" title="Chuan Luo">Chuan Luo</a> from Sept.
+I am working in **ByteDance US** mentored by <a href="https://www.linkedin.com/in/jiecao-chen-65352266/" title="JieCao Chen">Dr. JieCao Chen</a> since Jun.
+2024.
+I also worked in **Microsoft Research Asia** mentored by <a href="https://www.microsoft.com/en-us/research/people/jiey/" title="Jie Yan">Dr. Jie Yan</a> and <a href="https://scholar.google.com/citations?user=MfJGmUUAAAAJ&hl=zh-CN" title="Chuan Luo">Chuan Luo</a> from Sept.
 2020 to Jun.
 2021, and was awarded *Stars of Tomorrow*.

 <br>
 # Teaching Experiences

-I was a teaching assistant for **Introduction to Computer Systems (Fall 2019)** at Peking University, where I led a seminar of 15 people every week, revising and expaning lessons taught in class, grading homeworks, and teaching how to write lecture notes.
+I was a teaching assistant for **Computational Photography (Spring 2024)** at UIUC, during which I held office hours, graded homework and designed exam questions.
+Prior to that, I was a teaching assistant for **Introduction to Computer Systems (Fall 2019)** at Peking University, where I led a seminar of 15 people every week, revising and expaning lessons taught in class, grading homeworks, and teaching how to write lecture notes.

 <details>
-	<summary>Photos with Students and Teacher</summary>
+	<summary>Photos with Students and Teacher in PKU</summary>
 	<img src="ICS.jpg">
 </details>
 <br>